MicrosoftDocs/Advertising/advertising/transaction-message/using-room-bundles.md

 To add room types and packages to the itinerary, add a [\<RoomBundle>](reference.md#roombundle) element as a child of `Result`.
 You may add one or more room bundles but one of the room bundles' rate must match the itinerary's rate.
 You must base the room's rate on its occupancy; 2 and 4 occupancy rooms cannot have the same rate.

+> [!NOTE]
+> You must specify the occupancy within a room bundle element.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>